mulesoft/pdk-custom-policy-examples/jwt-validation/README.md

 ### Integration Testing

-The test can be invoked by using the `test` command:
 This example contains an [integration test](./tests/requests.rs) to simplify its testing.
 To begin testing:

 1. Add the `registration.yaml` in the `./tests/common` folder.